influxdata/awesome/docs/part-2/designing-your-schema.md

 **Solution 2: **Instead encode that information as tags like so: `cpu, host=server-5, region = us-west, usage_user=20.0`

-**Mistake 3**: Making ids (such as eventid, orderid, or userid) a tag.
+**Mistake 3**: Making ids (such as eventid, orderid, etc...) a tag.
 This is another example that can cause unbounded cardinality if the tag values aren’t scoped.

 **Solution 3**: Instead, make these metrics a field.